-This resources presented here are designed to accompany this story and can be used in mini-lessons or at literacy centers.
+The resources presented here are designed to accompany this story and can be used in mini-lessons or at literacy centers.

-Hensel and Gretel Ninja Chicks Collection
+Hensel and Gretel Ninja Chicks Download

 Task Cards: The first pages of this collection are a set of 13 task cards.
-These are designed to accompany many of the printables described below and can be used as the directions that you place at each center for your students.
+These will give the directions for the activities we will share below.
+Use to provide directions at a center.

 Flip Book: This flip book is designed to go in an interactive notebook, but doesn’t have to.
 Students cut the outside shape and then cut on the dotted lines.
 They will lift the flaps and write about the main character, problem and solution under each of the three flaps.
 On top they will draw a picture to show each.